New Litter Is Now Available! Reserve Your Puppy Now!

 Can Dogs Have Candy?

-It’s generally common knowledge that dogs can’t have chocolate, and Halloween doesn’t change this.
+It’s common knowledge that dogs can’t have chocolate, and Halloween doesn’t change this.
 Don’t give your dog any chocolate!
 It is very poisonous to dogs.
 Candies with xylitol, a sugar substitute, are also a big problem as this is very toxic to pets.
 In general, it’s best to keep the candy away from the pups!
-Wrappers are also a huge problem - if your puppy eats a candy wrapper, this can obstruct their systems, with potentially lethal side-effects.
+Wrappers are also a huge problem - if your puppy eats a candy wrapper, this can obstruct their systems, with potentially lethal side effects.

 Should You Take Dogs Out for Halloween or Leave Them Home?